kralverde/electrum-raven/README.rst

         ./build.sh
 4. The generated binaries are in ./dist
 5. Refer to https://github.com/kralverde/electrum-raven/tree/master/contrib/build-linux/appimage for more information.

+OSX:

+Sorry, Apple doesn't like developers.
+We will work on making an OSX app, but for now, try running it with python or running a .exe binary with wine.

 Other docker build files are currently broken